 - Large electronics, such as your brand-new television, can be wrapped in oversized plastics bags, or even plastic wrap.

 - Furniture items such as your favorite lounge chair or that stunning couch can be covered with plastic wrap.

 - Mattresses can be placed into plastic mattress bags.

 - Items that don’t fear moisture can be placed in your basic cardboard box, as they don’t require special attention.

 Once your items are packed securely, you’re ready to ship.
-To save yourself some money, utilize an LTL service provider like GoShip.com to move your items.
-Pairing with an LTL service provider can ensure your items arrive in record time and in a safe condition.
+To save yourself some money, utilize online shipping platform like GoShip.com to move your items.
+Pairing with an online shipping platform can ensure your items arrive in record time and in a safe condition.